-The Compliance Officers for Title IX are Julie Donlon and Steve Mahoney.
-Both are located at the Genesee Valley BOCES, 80 Munson Street, LeRoy, NY 14482 (585) 344-7900.
+The Compliance Officer for Title IX is Julie Donlon.
+She is located at Genesee Valley BOCES, 80 Munson Street, LeRoy, NY 14482 (585) 344-7900.

 Section 504 of the Rehabilitation Act of 1973

 In compliance with Section 504 of the Rehabilitation Act of 1973, it is the policy of the Genesee Valley BOCES not to discriminate on the basis of actual/perceived color, sex, sexual orientation, race, religion, religious practice, gender/gender identity, national origin, age, weight, ethnic group, disability, or marital status in admissions, employment and treatment of students and employees in any education program or activity.